 The definitions in the City Ethics Model Ethics Code apply here, as well.
-When used in this code, the terms in these definitions are starred.
+When terms defined in this ethics code are used, they are starred in this code.
 Unless otherwise stated or unless the context otherwise requires, when used in this code: